-- 1. See Table 1 for description of bus operations. - 2.
+- 1. See Table 1 for descriptions of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Except when reading array or autoselect data, all bus cycles are write operations. - 4.
-Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - 5.
-Address bits A16-A11 are don't cares for unlock and command cycles, unless SA or PA required. - 6.
-No unlock or command cycles required when reading array data. - 7.
-The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 8.
+Address bits A20-A11 are don't care for unlock and command cycles, except when PA or SA is required. - No unlock or command cycles required when device is in read mode. - The Reset command is required to return to the read mode when the device is in the autoselect mode or if DQ5 goes high. - 7.
 The fourth cycle of the autoselect command sequence is a read cycle.